cveigt/random-string-generator/README.md

 # random-string-generator
-A Figma plugin that generates random keys, IDs, and other strings
+A Figma plugin that generates random keys, IDs, and other custom strings